jackson15j/cv/craig_astill_cv.md

 * Architect & Team Lead for a Cisco cloud-based Gateway Service based on Java 8 Spring Boot.
-* Spring Boot Application was deployed both to internal Cisco cloud and to a Google Kubernetes Cluster.
+* Spring Boot Application was deployed both to an internal Cisco cloud and to a Google Kubernetes Cluster (the latter configured myself).
-* Design & Deployed the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax, Maven and Docker.
+* Design & implemented the Continuous Integration/Deployment pipeline for our application using Jenkins' declarative syntax, Maven and Docker.
 * Deployed internal test Tomcat servers via Ansible.

 Software Developer: [Cisco TelePresence VCS] (Jan 2015 - March 2017)
 --------------------------------------------------------------------

-* Returned as a developer to work on the C++ 14 based [Cisco TelePresence VCS] doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
+* Returned to the [Cisco TelePresence VCS] project as a C++ 14 developer doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
 * Documented & reviewed _"per-developer"_ process during transitioning the
   codebase from SVN to Git (Bitbucket based) and our issue tracker from Bugzilla to Jira.
 Codebase had ~180 active committers globally.